Convergence analysis of equilibrium methods for inverse problems: Analysis for contraction residual regularizers

-The stability estimates in Theorem~\ref{thm:degrad} demonstrate that \eqref{eq:equilibrium} is stable independent of the noise-distribution, as empirically observed in \cite{gilton2021deep}.
-More precisely, for $\al > 0$ fixed, the reconstruction operator defined by~\eqref{eq:degrad} is injective and Lipschitz-continuous.
-Further note that we derived stability with respect the norm and the symmetric Bregman-distance.
-Opposed to the norm estimate, the estimate in the symmetric Bregman-distance is independent of the constant $L$.
-Hence, for $L$ close to $1$ the stability estimate in the norm has a potentially large constant, whereas the stability estimate for the symmetric Bregman-distance does not depend on this factor.
-Additionally, it suggests that for $L = 1$ the derivation of stability estimates requires further assumptions.
+The stability estimates in Theorem~\ref{thm:reg} show that for fixed $\al > 0$, the regularized reconstruction operator $\Bo_\al$ defined simplicity by $\To_\al(\Bo_\al(\data), \data) = 0$) is injective and Lipschitz-continuous.
+Further note that we derived stability with respect to the norm as well as the symmetric Bregman pairing.
+Opposed to the norm estimate, the estimate in the symmetric Bregman pairing is independent of the constant $L$.
+Hence, for $L$ close to $1$ the stability estimate in the norm has a large stability constant, whereas the stability estimate for the symmetric Bregman pairing does not depend on this factor.

-\begin{remark}[Interpretation of the limiting problem] As we noted above, any $\grad$ satisfying~\eqref{eq:degrad} is bijective.
-Hence the limiting problem \eqref{eq:limiting} can be rewritten as
+\begin{remark}[Interpretation of the limiting problem] As noted above, any contractive residual operator $\Ro$ is bijective with a Lipschitz continuous inverse.
+Consequently, the limiting problem \eqref{eq:limiting} can be reformulated as